Daniel Rip (right) in front of the furniture-making and repair workshop he founded with his partner.

 Photo number: 32028

-HOLOCAUST VICTIMS IN NOVI SAD
+HOLOCAUST IN NOVI SAD

 During World War II, the population of 4,350 Jews in Novi Sad suffered immense losses in the Holocaust.
 3,020, or 70% of the Jewish community of Novi Sad, were killed.